igwgames/nes-starter-kit/tools/sprite_def2img/README.md

 Converts a sprite definition, alongside a palette and chr file, and generates a png file with the sprites suitable for use with Tiled.

+If it encounters duplicates, it will try to place a white character on top of the sprite, to help tell the difference between them.

 ## Command

 Run the command as follows: